 That being said, understanding the designer’s intentions requires some knowledge of UI / UX best practices.

 Freelance vs Agency

 As you can see there is a lot of crossover between web designers, front-end developers and back-end developers and it’s common to find an individual who claims to cover all three areas but often within a team you’ll find people specialising in each specific area.

-At White Peak Digital for example a project can involve a project manager, graphic designer, web designer, front-end developer and a back-end developer or that can scale all the way down to simply a project manager and a web designer depending on a project’s specific needs.
+At White Peak Digital for example our Brisbane web design projects include a project manager, graphic designer, web designer, front-end developer and a back-end developer or that can scale all the way down to simply a project manager and a web designer depending on a project’s specific needs.

 A project manager works closely with the client and the rest of the team throughout development, a graphic designer works on branding and logo design, the web designer puts together website wireframes and mock-ups, the front-end developer implements those designs on the website while the back-end developer makes everything work behind the scenes.

 I hope you found this post insightful, if you have any questions please don’t hesitate to reach out to us directly.